About Residential Group Care

 Youth at all campuses participate in a variety of activities, including leadership organizations, academic competitions, recreational activities and community service.
 MCH provides a comprehensive recreation program for residents throughout the year, and activities are scheduled that enable residents and staff from both campuses to spend time together.

-Students who attend the University of Texas Charter School (Waco campus and Boys Ranch) can participate in competitive sports against other schools.
+Waco campus students who attend the University of Texas Charter School can participate in competitive sports against other schools.
 MCH offers football, volleyball, basketball, cross-country, golf, and track and field.

 Future Farmers of America (FFA) is a significant part of the residential program and youth regularly win awards for their work with animals and shop projects.
 Youth also participate in a work program at the Boys Ranch that helps them develop discipline, a strong work ethic and self-confidence.

 One of the most important lessons youth learn while in our care is the importance of sharing their gifts, talents and time with others.
 MCH youth volunteer to serve their local communities throughout the year.
 Each summer, MCH youth combine their efforts to contribute several thousand hours of volunteer service in the Waco area.

 For More Information